|

 239. answer

-a statement (either spoken or written) that is made to reply to a question or request or criticism or accusation
+a statement made to reply to a question or criticism

 "Fraud!" cried the maddened thousands, and echo answered fraud;